 - The test of police efficiency is the absence of crimes and riots, and it has always been admitted that the police seem to have no point of view in handling these crimes.’

 When the police perform their duties, they engage in various activities, such as arrests, searches, and interrogations.
 Various procedural guidelines require the police to conduct inspections.
 These guidelines should be inferred or understood from the perspective of the Indian Constitution; the Criminal Procedure Act of 1973 and other laws, such as the Police Act or the Police manual.
 The importance of each such level is the basic meaning.
 Among all the rights of the defendant related to the police procedure, it is usually considered to be the pre-trial procedure, and what needs to be understood is the entire criminal justice management department.
-For an effective and permissible method, it must be “fair, reasonable and just”.

 The Role of Police & Judicial Response